Taking a closer look at the health care philosophy of chiropractic.

 With all that being said, it is easy to see why chiropractors have a vitalistic view of health care.
 Chiropractors recognize that the brain is the master control center of the body but believe that its function involves more than just its physical parts.
 They believe that this spark of life or innate intelligence flows through the brain and nervous system helping to control or coordinate all the functions of the body.
 If the brain can’t communicate with the body effectively because the pathway between the brain and the body (nerves) are being interfered with, then the body will begin to malfunction.
 To restore proper function of the body, you have to remove whatever is interfering with the body’s ability to communicate, coordinate, and heal.
 This interference could be a drug that you are taking that affects your nervous system.
 It could also be a vertebrae that is misaligned which is placing pressure on a nerve and is limiting communication between the brain and wherever that nerve goes.
 The chiropractor’s job is to take a thorough patient history, and examine the patient to establish where this interference, that is limiting the patient’s innate ability to heal, is happening.
 Contrary to popular belief, it’s not all about necks and backs with chiropractors.
 They are experts in finding this interference no matter where it may be.
 It could be the patient’s diet, their poor posture, the caffeine, alcohol, or drugs that they take, or one or many misalignments of their spine.

 So, what’s your philosophy of health care?
 What do you believe?
 I hope I have expanded your view on the subject and answered some of the questions you may have had about different health care philosophies.
-If you are curious if chiropractic can help your condition, please contact us today.
+If you are curious whether chiropractic can help your condition, please contact us today.